-- Go to https://www.crb.gov/ - Click on the "eCRB" link under "Categories" on the left side of the CRB's home page.
-That will take you to a secure page, https://app.crb.gov/ - Review the System Notice pop-up and click "Agree" - Click on the "Register" tab at the top of the page - In the drop-down menu in the "Register as:" box, click on "Claims Filer" (or if you are legal counsel to the claimant, click on "Attorney")

-- Complete the information in each of the boxes marked with a ">" (Note that your complex password must meet a number of criteria that are listed there, and also must not include repeated characters.
-You will be given a number of chances to enter a qualifying password if you miss any of the criteria.) - Click on "Agree and Submit Registration" - Receive an automatic email from the CRB acknowledging receipt of your submission, and click on the confirmation link in the email.

-NOTE that once you complete the registration and confirmation, your submission will be reviewed by CRB staff.
+- Go to https://app.crb.gov/. - Review the System Notice pop-up and click "Agree". - Click on the "Register" tab at the top of the page. - In the drop-down menu in the "Register as:" box, click on "Claims Filer" (or if you are legal counsel to the claimant, click on "Attorney"). - Complete the information in each of the boxes marked with a ">" (Note that your complex password must meet a number of criteria that are listed there, and also must not include repeated characters.
+You will be given a number of chances to enter a qualifying password if you miss any of the criteria.) - Click on "Agree and Submit Registration". - Receive an automatic email from the CRB acknowledging receipt of your submission, and click on the confirmation link in the email. - NOTE that once you complete the registration and confirmation, your submission will be reviewed by CRB staff.
 Your account will not be activated until after you receive a further email advising you that the registration has been accepted and activated.
+Then, File.

-Then, File Your Claim:
+Your Claim:

-Once you register, you may file as many online claims as you like during July (and in future years).
+Once you register, you may file as many online claims as you like during July 2022 (and in future years).
+(However, please note that your password will expire well before the

-Do NOT use a claim form from a prior year!
-The claim form has been substantially streamlined, and does not require all of the information that has been part of the claim in the past.
+- following year, resulting in a freeze of your registration account, and the process of adopting a new password after expiration may take a number of days.) - Do NOT use a claim form from a prior year!
+The claim form has been substantially streamlined and does not require all of the information that has been part of claims in the past.

 When?
-You must file between July 1 and 11:59 PM Eastern Time on July 31, 2019.
+You must file between July 1 and 11:59 PM Eastern Time on August 1, 2022.
 If the CRB's servers are having problems at the very end of the filing period, and you are unable to file until after midnight, your claim will be rejected.
-And again, be sure to register in enough time to receive your activation (which may again be delayed later in the month) before the final deadline.
+And again, please be sure to register in enough time to receive your activation (which may again be delayed later in the month) before the final deadline.